davdar/maam/writeup/paper.markdown

 But this framework approach suffers from many of the same drawbacks as the one-off analyzers.
-They are language-specific, preventing reuse of concepts across languages and require similar re-implementations and soundness proofs.
+They are language-specific, preventing reuse of concepts across languages, and require similar re-implementations and soundness proofs.
 This process is still manual, tedious, difficult and error-prone.
 And, changes to the structure of the parameter-space require a completely new proof of soundness.
 And, it prevents fruitful insights and results developed in one